commercetools/merchant-center-application-kit/playground/README.md

   <a href="https://commercetools.com/">
     <img alt="commercetools logo" src="http://cdn.rawgit.com/commercetools/press-kit/master/PNG/72DPI/CT%20logo%20chrom%20black%20horizontal%20RGB%2072dpi.png">
   </a>
-  <b>Merchant Center Starter Application.</b>
+  <b>Merchant Center Playground Application.</b>
 </p>

+## Motivation

-This is a playground application to develop and help testing some of the features from the `application-kit` [packages](../packages).
+This application can be used as the **starting point** to **build and develop** a Merchant Center Application and shows how to set it up.
+Furthermore, the playground can be used to test and develop the features in the `application-kit` [packages](../packages).

-### Getting started
+> **Custom** Applications are a way to extend the functionality of the Merchant Center to match the specific business requirements of the project.
+These Custom Applications will be completely managed by you and, once registered, they can be accessed within the official Merchant Center environment.

+## Important concepts

-Before you jump into developing the application, there are some important information to know beforehand:
+Before you jump into developing the application, there are some **important information and concepts** to know beforehand:

-- the project demonstrate how to set up and develop a Merchant Center Application
 - a Merchant Center Application is a runnable React application, developed and built using the [`mc-scripts`](../packages/mc-scripts) package
   - the `mc-scripts start` command will start a webpack development server
   - the `mc-scripts build` command will bundle the production assets into the `dist` folder
-- the Merchant Center itself is composed by multiple applications running behind a proxy, each one of those serving a specific part of the overall Merchant Center (_e.g. dashboard, products, discounts_)
+- the Merchant Center itself is composed by _multiple applications_ running behind a **proxy**
+  - each application serves a specific part of the overall Merchant Center (_e.g. dashboard, products, discounts, etc._)
-- building a "custom" Merchant Center Application means building a new part of the overall Merchant Center, where eventually the "custom" app will be hosted by you and served from the proxy within the commercetools systems (_more on that will come soon_)
-- in order to have the same main structure and "bootstrap" logic across the different applications, we built a component called `ApplicationShell` that MUST be rendered by each application within their entry points
+- in order to ensure consistency across the different applications and to share the main "bootstrap" logic, we built a component called [`<ApplicationShell>`](../packages/application-shell) that **MUST** be rendered by each application within its entry points
-  - the `ApplicationShell` contains among other things the `NavBar` component, where you see the "links" on the left-side menu
+  - the `<ApplicationShell>` contains, among other things, the `<NavBar>` component with the menu links on the left side
-  - the `NavBar` component is shared across all the different applications, and needs to contain the main links of all the applications
+  - the `<NavBar>` component is shared across all the different applications, and needs to contain the main links of all the applications
-  - the `NavBar` component by default only contains the links of the "official" applications (_e.g. dashboard, products, discounts_)
+  - the `<NavBar>` component by default only contains the links of the "official" applications (_e.g. dashboard, products, discounts, etc._)
-  - for custom applications, links are stored in the Merchant Center API and loaded asynchronously for a specific project.
-This means that you can't "manually" add links to the `NavBar` but instead you need to configure them with the settings (_more on that will come soon_)
+  - for **custom** applications, links are stored in the Merchant Center API and loaded asynchronously for a specific project.
+You can configure these settings in the Merchant Center itself when you **register** a custom application (_link will follow_)
-- each Merchant Center Application usually defines ONE main route (_e.g. in this example the application defines a `/:projectKey/channels` route_)
+- each Merchant Center Application usually defines **ONE main route** (_e.g. in this example the application defines a `/:projectKey/channels` route_)
-  - routes should always contain the `/:projectKey`, as those "custom" application belong to a certain project
+  - routes should always contain the `/:projectKey` because **custom** applications belong to a specific project
-  - routes for "custom" applications should not conflict with the "official" routes (_e.g. `dashboard`, `products`, etc_), as "official" routes always take precedence
+  - routes for **custom** applications should not conflict with the "official" routes (_e.g. `dashboard`, `products`, etc._)
+  - "official" routes always take precedence, so be careful when you name your routes
-  - routes can and should have sub-routes, dependening on how many levels/views the application should have (_e.g. `/:projectKey/channels/:id`, `/:projectKey/channels/new`, etc_)
+  - routes can and should have sub-routes, dependening on how many levels/views the application should have (_e.g. `/:projectKey/channels/:id`, `/:projectKey/channels/new`, etc._)

-### Project structure
+## Application structure

-To get you familiar with a recommended project structure, we suggest to inspect the `playground` folder.
-Here are some important parts:
+A project for developing a Merchant Center Application usually consists of the following structure:

 - `src` contains all the JS files to build the application
   - `index.js` is the application "entry point" and contains the basic imports to render the React app
   - `routes.js` contains the sub-routes and components rendered by the application (the main route is defined in the `<EntryPoint>` and is loaded asynchronously using code splitting)
 - `dist` contains the production bundles (this is created once you run `yarn build`)
-- `env.json` contains the development config used by the webpack dev server (_more on that will come soon_)
-- `env.prod.json` is an example of the config used by running the application in production mode (see below [Running in production](#running-in-production))
+- `env.json` contains runtime configuration available as a global state `window.app`.
+The object has to be passed to the `<ApplicationShell>` as `environment` prop.
+The object can contain any configuration specific to the application, plus the following **required** fields:
+  - `frontendHost`: the host where the Merchant Center application is running (e.g. `mc.commercetools.com`)
+  - `mcApiUrl`: the API URL of the Merchant Center (`https://mc-api.commercetools.com` for projects in `EU` and `https://mc-api.commercetools.co` for projects in `US`)
+  - `location`: the location where the Merchant Center is running, usually `eu` or `us`
+  - `env`: the environment where the Merchant Center is running, usually `production` or `staging`
+  - `cdnUrl`: the URL where the static assets are stored
+  - `servedByProxy`: a flag to indicate if this application is running behind the Merchant Center proxy or not, usually `true` for production and `false` for local development
+    Check the `<ApplicationContext>` in [`application-shell-connectors`](../packages/application-shell-connectors) for more information about it.
 - `csp.json` contains additional directives for CSP, specific to the domain hosting the app (_more on that will come soon_)
 - `webpack.config.<env>.js` contains the setup for getting the webpack configurations for dev/prod (having those files is important as they are read by `mc-scripts`)

 ## Development

-> The dependencies are installed from the _root_ package, using yarn worskpaces.
+> In this repository the dependencies are installed from the _root_ package, using `yarn` worskpaces.

+Make sure to `yarn build` the packages before starting the `playground` app because the app consumes the packages as normal "transpiled" dependencies.

 To start the development server, run: